-Patent Owner's annotated and highlighted Figure of the '646 patent shows a perspective view of a gravity feed dispenser display.
+Patent Owner's annotated and highlighted Figure of the '645 patent shows a perspective view of a gravity feed dispenser display.
 PO Resp.
 5. From top to bottom, a generally rectangular surface area, identified by the parties as an access door or label area, is curved convexly forward.
 Pet.
 8. For ease of reference, we refer to this portion as "the label area," as annotated above.
 The label area is taller vertically than it is wide horizontally, however, the boundary edges of the label area are not claimed.
+The label area has a noticeable small circular cutout in the center with unclaimed boundaries.
 Below the label area there is a gap between the label area and the top of a cylindrical object lying on its side - the gap being approximately the same height as the label area.
 See Ex.
 2001 ¶¶ 5, 28; PO Resp.
 5 (annotated Figure).
 The width of the label area is generally about the same as the height of the cylindrical object lying on its side.
 The height of the cylindrical object (lying on its side) is longer than its diameter.
 The cylindrical article is positioned partially forward of the label area.
 Ex.
 2001 ¶¶ 5, 28.

-Two rectangular lugs, or stops, are positioned in front of the cylindrical object on each bottom side and stand vertically.
-The rectangular lugs are taller vertically than they are wide horizontally and they stand vertically adjacent the cylindrical object about halfway up the diameter of the cylindrical object.
+Two rectangular lugs, or stops, are positioned in front of the cylindrical object on each bottom side and stand vertically, but these are unclaimed in the '645 patent.
+These lugs do, however, partially obscure the view of the cylindrical object.

-We also consider the spatial relationships between the claimed features in our analysis as depicted in the Figure of the '646 patent above.
+We also consider the spatial relationships between the claimed features in our analysis as depicted in the Figure of the '645 patent above.
 See Final Dec.
-32-33 ("Although the boundary of the label area is disclaimed, Gamon has still claimed the surface area within the boundary. . . .
+33 ("Although the boundary of the label area is disclaimed, Gamon has still claimed the surface area within the boundary. . . .
 When considering just the claimed area within the label area, a spatial relationship still exists between this claimed area and the cylindrical object."); Tr.
 48:13-19.